Configuring the Database Monitoring Agent

 Settings tab

-Within the Settings tab, provide details that determine the operation of the Database Monitoring Agent.
+In the Settings tab, configure advanced options for the Nodinite Database Monitoring Agent.

 Environment

-Set the name of the target environment (e.g., TEST, QA, PROD).
-This is a standard feature shared with all Monitoring Agents.
+Set the name of the target environment (for example, DEMO, TEST, QA, PROD).
+This feature is standard for all Monitoring Agents.

 Save

 Click 'Save' or 'Save and close' to persist your changes.
-The new settings and thresholds are evaluated on the next synchronization.
+The system evaluates new settings/thresholds on the next synchronization.

 Note